Disability Action Group

 - To provide a safe, confidential and supportive environment in which to discuss issues relating to Disability and Accessibility;

-- To assist in the monitoring and reporting on compliance with equality and diversity legislation and good practice;
+- To provide support, networking and share best practice across all equality strands; to assist in the monitoring and reporting on compliance with equality and diversity legislation and good practice;

 - To contribute to the development of policies directly relating to equality and diversity, and those which indirectly affect equality and diversity issues through the equality impact assessment process.

 Office Manager of Campus and Residential Services (CARES) and Estate Services.
 Christine also looks after the University Entertainment Licensing and is responsible for ensuring that all equipment for students with a disability are purchased and installed in the University Halls of Residence flats for the start of the academic term.
 Christine attends the University Equality and Diversity Committee.

 Disability Access and Study Skills Manager, Wellbeing and Equality.
 Kate manages a team of Disability Advisers, Support Workers, Tutors and Mentors within Student Services.
 Kate attends the University Equality and Diversity Committee.

 - Disability Action Group Meeting Wednesday 5th September 2018 12.00 - 1.30 (City Campus)

 - Disability Action Group Meeting Thursday 7th February 2019 12.00 - 1.30 (Headingley Campus)

 - Disability Action Group Meeting Monday 3rd June 2019 12.00 - 1.30 (City Campus)

 The Disability Action Group has been a forum for communication across Facilities and Service Areas.
 We have successfully lobbied changes to the estate and been involved in a number of developments relating to adjustments, implementation and installation of facilities for students, staff and visitors.
 These include;